 Calisthenics has a big buzz around it in exercise circles, and with good reason.
-Let this calisthenics workout for beginners be your entry to the world of muscle ups and moves like the human flag… Calisthenics uses compound bodyweight exercises and focuses on increasing strength, fitness and flexibility.
-You can count on it being a legitimate type of workout since military organisations around the world use calisthenic exercises for baseline physical evaluations.
+Let this calisthenics home workout for beginners be your entry to the world of muscle ups and moves like the human flag… Calisthenics uses compound bodyweight exercises and focuses on increasing strength, fitness and flexibility.

-Using your bodyweight for resistance, performing calisthenics will have you pull, push, bend, jump and swing around to build functional – and aesthetic – muscles.
-So you feel fitter and look more pleasingly ripped.
+Using your bodyweight for resistance, performing calisthenics moves at home will have you pull, push, bend, jump and swing around to build functional – and aesthetic – muscles.
+You feel fitter and look more pleasingly ripped.

 One way to get disheartened quickly is to follow a plan from the buffest gals/blokes on Instagram.
 Sure, they work, but only if you have been working out for years.
-Otherwise, having to do three sets of eight pull ups will be challenging (or impossible) to perform as a beginner and you'll lose motivation pretty rapidly.
+Otherwise, knowing the difference between chin ups vs pull ups and doing three sets of eight of them will be challenging (if not impossible) for beginners and you'll lose motivation pretty rapidly.

 You're better off working up a base level of strength and losing some weight first, then head to the nearest street workout area in the park to do decline push ups with with big gals and guys.
 The below exercises use nothing more than your bodyweight and can be performed in a small, confined space like the living room.